ghc-proposals/ghc-proposals/proposals/0000-unlifted-data.rst

 Syntax
 ~~~~~~

-Introduce a new contextual keyword ``unlifted``, only to be used in
+Introduce a new contextual keyword ``unlifted``, only to be used in data type
-non-GADT-syntax data type declarations.
+declarations.
 Revised grammar rules:

 ::

  topdecl -> 'data' [ 'unlifted' ] [ context => ] ...
  topdecl -> 'data' 'instance' [ 'unlifted' ] [ context => ] ...

-GADT-style declarations can't use the ``unlifted`` keyword (TODO: this is
-entirely my preference, challenge me on this if you disagree); they are
-required to specify a kind signature for unliftedness (see below).
+GADT-style declarations can optionally specify a kind signature.
+TODO: Also allow ``lifted`` for symmetry?

 Static semantics
 ~~~~~~~~~~~~~~~~

 Name resolution can ignore the ``unlifted`` keyword.

-The type checking of data type declarations becomes more permissive.
-Similar to -XUnliftedNewtypes, the return kind of a data type declaration's kind signature (which may be given explicitly by the user or be inferred) may now be of kind ``TYPE 'UnliftedRep`` as opposed to ``TYPE 'LiftedRep``.
-The result kind of a non-GADT-syntax data type declaration with an ``unlifted`` keyword is ``TYPE 'UnliftedRep``.
+Similar to -XUnliftedNewtypes, the return kind of a data type declaration's kind signature (which may be given explicitly by the user or be inferred) is ``TYPE 'UnliftedRep`` when there was a leading ``unlifted`` keyword.

 The static semantics of other types of unlifted kind, such as the inability to delare them at the top-level, apply.